captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 Six shots N.I.
-G. G. E. R. -- that’s what that was!
+G. G. E. R.—that’s what that was!
 He shot everything Black in the whole joint and somehow didn’t hit anything White.

 ---

-Now how the fuck is that possible -- and don’t I have the same right as anybody else to sip on a damn Margarita and not get shot the fuck up in the process?
+Now how the fuck is that possible—and don’t I have the same right as anybody else to sip on a damn Margarita and not get shot the fuck up in the process?

 ---